 I've been offered a place, how do I register?

-Registration is completely online – follow instructions in emails from the University to complete online registration through Pegasus.
+Both Track A and Track B students will need to register at the University of Strathlyde to complete the first semester.
+This can be done completely online – follow instructions in emails from the University to complete online registration through Pegasus.
 You do not need to attend the registration days in September to collect your matriculation card; this can be done on arrival in October.

 What holidays will I get?

 CDT students have an annual holiday allowance of 30 days – 4 of which must be taken at Christmas/New Year when the University is closed – in addition to bank holidays.

 Will I be based in Strathclyde, Edinburgh or Oxford University?

 Track A students will be based at the University of Strathclyde for all 4 years of the CDT.

 Track B students will be based at the University of Strathclyde for the first semester of the CDT.
 The remainder of the PhD will be carried out at the host university: Strathclyde, Edinburgh or Oxford.